ludicast/clots/README.markdown

       @source.errors
     end

 This is necessary for having the BaseDrop and its subclasses interact properly with our form builder and filters.
-You would probably be fine just adding these methods to your current drops as well.
+You would probably be fine just adding these methods to your current drops as well - they are just useful for the form builder and other tools.

+In addition, drops may have has_many and belongs_to options which create the usual association methods that delegate to your internal class.

 ## to_liquid added to ActiveRecord::Base